Pulaski, New York: History

 “In 1853 the citizens of the village became interested in the education of their children and youth.
 An act of legislature was passed to consolidate parts of three school districts within the village into one”.
 It was called the “Pulaski school district” and the school was named “Pulaski Academy”.
-Pulaski Academy and Central School currently occupies two buildings: Lura Sharp Elementary School (built in 1939 and originally housed grades K-12 until 1969) and the Pulaski Middle-Senior High School (built in 1969, originally housing grades 7-12 as Pulaski Jr.-Sr. High School, grade 6 was moved into the facility in 2007).
+Pulaski Academy and Central Schools currently occupy two buildings: Lura Sharp Elementary School (built in 1939 and originally housed grades K-12 until 1969) and the Pulaski Middle-Senior High School (built in 1969, originally housing grades 7-12 as Pulaski Jr.-Sr. High School, grade 6 was moved into the facility in 2007).
 Other elementary school buildings in the hamlets of Richland and Fernwood were closed in the late 1960s or early 1970s, with the Richland school being used as the Headquarters of the Half-Shire Historical Society since 1973.

-In the early hours of October 6, 1881 in a bakery in the back of M.L.
+In the early hours of October 6, 1881, in a bakery in the back of M.L.
 Hollis store a fire started.
 In just over three hours the whole business portion of Pulaski was destroyed by the fire.
 The reason it took so little time to burn was because of the buildings structure being built of wood and the fire stations facilities inability to hold the fire in check.

 From the 1840s to the present there have been many factories located in and around the village.
 With the village lying on the banks of the Salmon River it was a major asset in its development.
 “There have been at least hundred and twenty factories” come and go.
 From wood mills to iron works, there have been many different factories located in Pulaski.
 Only a small number of industrial companies now remain, including Fulton Companies, Healthway, and Schoeller Technical Paper.

 The Pulaski Village Historic District and Selkirk Lighthouse are listed on the National Register of Historic Places.